 - Anyone who wants PrEP to protect themselves from HIV

-At Equality Health Group, we also comprehensively assess patients before initiating PrEP.
+At Equality Health, we also comprehensively assess patients before initiating PrEP.
 This test typically involves–

 - HIV testing: To confirm the individual’s HIV-negative status,